Introduction

 Another challenge may be presented by increasing the stakes in our thought experiment:

 Revised Transplant: Suppose that scientists can grow human organs in the lab, but only by performing an invasive procedure that kills the original donor.
 This procedure can create up to one million new organs.
-Like before, our doctor can kill Chuck, but this time use his body to save one million people.
+Like before, our doctor can kill Chuck, but this time using his body would save one million people.
 Should she do this?

 Consider how two non-utilitarians would react to Revised Transplant.
 The Moderate non-utilitarian says that, unlike in the original case, the doctor should kill Chuck because the constraint against harming others is outweighed, since enough is at stake.
 The Absolutist non-utilitarian, on the other hand, says that the doctor still should not kill Chuck, since no amount of benefit can outweigh the injustice of killing him.